trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Decentralized key management infrastructure (DKMI)]]

 ~ a key management infrastructure that does not rely on a single entity for the integrity and security of the system as a whole.
-Trust in a DKMI is decentralized through the use of technologies that make it possible for geographically and politically disparate entities to reach an agreement on the key state of an identifier.
+Trust in a DKMI is decentralized through the use of technologies that make it possible for geographically and politically disparate entities to reach an agreement on the key state of an identifier [[ref: DPKI]].

 [[def: Key event receipt log (KERL)]]